Austintown-Boardman-Mahoning County joint Communications District

 Want to learn a little more about calling 911 then click here to read an article from the APCO Public Safety Communications Magazine (reprinted with the author's permission).

-The Communications division of Austintown Township currently employs 8 full-time dispatchers.
-At any particular time there may be one or two Dispatchers on duty to simultaneously handle all the duties shown here:
+The Austintown Township PSAP (Public Safety Answering Point) currently employs 15 full-time dispatchers.
+At any particular time there may be two to four Dispatchers on duty to simultaneously handle all the duties shown here:

 - Answer routine questions from the public relating to the Police and Fire Departments as well as completely unrelated questions because people simply didn't know who else to call.

 - Prioritizing and relaying necessary information to Police, Fire and EMS personnel via phone and/or radio.